Language Access Compliance

 How Wordly Can Help:

-✅ Real-time captioning & subtitles into 60+ languages for government meetings and public communications.
+✅ Real-time captioning & subtitles into dozens of languages for government meetings and public communications.

-✅ Live text-to-speech translation for 60+ languages to improve accessibility for anyone visually impaired.
+✅ Live text-to-speech translation for dozens of languages to improve accessibility for anyone visually impaired.

-✅ Multilingual language support for 60+ languages to meet language access requirements for non-English-speaking residents.
+✅ Multilingual language support for dozens of languages to meet language access requirements for non-English-speaking residents.

 April 24, 2026